packwiz/packwiz-website/docs/tutorials/packwiz.md

 -   Run `packwiz curseforge detect` to detect files that are available on CurseForge and make them downloaded from there
 -   Use the `--help` flag for more information about any command

+## Using a modpack

+See the [packwiz-installer] tutorial documentation for instructions on both client and server use.

 ### Resources

 -   See https://suspicious-joliot-f51f5c.netlify.app/index.html for some documentation